Welcome to Year 2!

 Teaching Assistants - Mrs Prendergast & Mrs Blair

-Can I please remind you that our P.E days are Thursdays and all kit must remain in school.
+Just a reminder that our P.E days are Thursdays and all kit must remain in school.
 Girls must remove or cover their earrings.

-We test the children on their math's facts and spellings on a Friday and would appreciate if all homework could be handed in by Wednesday.
+As we test the children on their math's facts and spellings on a Friday and would appreciate if all homework could be handed in by Wednesday.